znjameswu/epgi/doc/design.md

 2. We can cancel the paint phase altogether, and incorporate the paint phase into the composition phase tree walk.
 However, paint phase is embarrassingly parallel, which makes it actually a optimization for the whole paint+composition phase.
 A separate paint phase actually speeds up the progress for hit-testing.

 Temporary decision: Perform layer adoption during the composition phase.

+# Intrusive node design or non-intrusive?
+Intrusive node design: We let users store their list of child nodes inside their node structure.

+Non-intrusive node design: We manage the list of child nodes outside user-defined structure.

+Intrusive node design
+1. It would be easier to store exotic child node types such as a sized type instead of a trait object.
+2. It would be more intuitive when impl-ing specific methods?
+(Really?)